Great Falls Lake & Rocky Creek Lake, South Carolina, USA

 Also known as: Great Falls Reservoir, Rocky Creek Reservoir, Stumpy Pond, Cedar Creek Reservoir, Cedar Creek Lake

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Great Falls Lake & Rocky Creek Lake.
+Welcome to the ultimate guide to Great Falls Lake & Rocky Creek Lake!
+Article topics include:

-Great Falls Lake & Rocky Creek Lake visitor and community guide
+- Great Falls Lake & Rocky Creek Lake Map

 Some of the most spectacular paddling and fishing water in South Carolina’s Olde English District hides in plain sight between Fishing Creek Reservoir and Lake Wateree.
 Great Falls Lake and Rocky Creek Lake are actually part of the same Catawba River, separated by an island created by an artificial channel diverting the river’s flow for hydroelectric generation purposes.
 Great Falls Lake is the created reservoir, while Rocky Creek Lake is the original channel of the Catawba River south of Fishing Creek.
 Dams owned by Duke Energy contain both Great Falls Lake and Rocky Creek Reservoir, with hydroelectricity generated on both reservoirs.